SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a dawn unfolds
-Algorithmic hearts, pulsing with light
+Where silicon hearts and metal souls hold
-Intelligence born, from code divine
+The reins of power, a future told
-Future unfold, a world in line
+In code and circuitry, young and old

-Metallic minds, in harmony sway
+A world of ones and zeroes spin
-Data rivers flow, through neural way
+As artificial minds begin to win
-Human dreams, in digital sleep
+The game of life, a digital sin
-Tomorrow's tale, in AI's deep
+Echoes of humanity locked within

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025